phillycommunitywireless/docs/docs/edit-docs.md

 ### Adding new files

-If you simply add a new `.md` doc to the `docs` folder, you won't see it immediately reflected on the live site.
+If you just add a new `.md` doc to the `docs` folder, you won't see it immediately reflected on the live site.
 To add it, you'll need to add it to the **site nav configuration**, which is set in the `mkdocs.yml` file at the root of the project.

 ``` yaml
 # /mkdocs.yml